typefully/minimal-twitter/README.md

 ## Support this project!

-If you found this project useful, consider supporting me on Patreon as I look to maintain this and [my other open source projects](https://twang.dev/).
+If you found this project useful, consider supporting me on Patreon to help maintain this and [my other open source projects](https://twang.dev/).

 <a href="https://www.patreon.com/bePatron?u=21748328" data-patreon-widget-type="become-patron-button"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="patreon button"></a>